Jungle Culture - Straws in a pile

 Jungle Culture & Jungle Straws

 Jungle Culture have shared some of the images, videos and information in order to present #PlantBamboo for Straws.
-Jungle Culture is an independent British company driven to help end the damage that single-use plastic causes to their environment.
+They are an independent British company driven to help end the damage that single-use plastic causes to their environment.
 Their values in eco-sustainability ensure that their reusable bamboo straws are not only beautifully handmade, but are also ethically sourced at a single family-run farm in rural Vietnam, where they have personally overseen the entire manufacturing process.

 We knew that any business we created must benefit local communities and work in harmony with the natural environment, never against it.